 Having a Working Holiday Visa in Australia

-Are you thinking of taking the plunge and moving to Australia on a Working Holiday Visa?
-Moving to somewhere new can be daunting but we’re here to help at least make that move a little easier for you.
+Are you thinking of taking the plunge and getting a Working Holiday Visa in Australia?
+Undoubtedly, moving to somewhere new can be daunting.
+However, we’re here to help at least make that move a little easier for you.

-We spent 6 months travelling around South America and didn’t want the adventure to end!
-We decided to take a leap Down Under and it is one of the best decisions we’ve ever made.
-A Working Holiday is a great way to do what you would be doing at home but be able to have a whole bunch of new experiences alongside it.
+We spent 6 months travelling around South America and didn’t want the adventure to end.
+Therefore, we decided to take a leap Down Under and it is one of the best decisions we’ve ever made!
+A Working Holiday Visa is a great way to do what you would be doing at home but be able to have a whole bunch of new experiences alongside it.
 Australia is a fab location for it, as it is so big so there’s plenty of beautiful places to explore.
-There’s also no language barrier if you’re from the UK and I mean, there’s no denying that the weather is a great factor.
+Also, there’s no denying that the weather is a great factor!

-The visa is very easy to apply for so don’t bother applying through an agency.
+It should be noted that the visa is very easy to apply for.
+Therefore, don’t bother applying through an agency.

-Now, there’s a few boring things that need to be done to get yourself settled into Oz so we’re going to list them out here so you know you’re not forgetting anything.
+Firstly, there are a few boring things that need to be done.
+However, these are needed to get yourself settled into life on a working holiday visa in Australia.
+Hence we’re going to list them out here so you know you’re not forgetting anything!

 Tax File Number (TFN)

 If you don’t have a TFN, you will end up paying more taxes when you work and who wants that?
-Luckily they are super easy to organise!
+Luckily, they are super easy to organise!
 Once you’re in Australia, you can apply for a TFN online by filling in a simple form here.
-You will need an Australian address to apply for one but a hostel/hotel address is perfectly fine to use.
-It’s best to apply this whenever you will be somewhere for a little while, even if you don’t plan to work straight away as it can take 10 days to arrive.
+It should be noted that you will need an Australian address to apply.
+However, a hostel/hotel address is perfectly fine to use.
+Moreover, it’s best to apply this when you will be based somewhere for a little while.
+Even if you don’t plan to work straight away, it's for the best, as it can take 10 days to arrive.

 Open an Australian Bank Account

-Once you have found a job, you of course need somewhere for your pay to go so you’ll need to open an Ozzie bank account.
-The main ones to consider are Westpac, ANZ, Commonwealth and NAB.
-Try not to get too overwhelmed with the choice, there’s a not huge difference between them.
+Once you have found a job, you need somewhere for your pay to go so you’ll need to open an Aussie bank account.
+In short, the main ones to consider are Westpac, ANZ, Commonwealth and NAB.
+Try not to get too overwhelmed with the choice as there’s not a huge difference between them.
 Personally, we went with Westpac.
-Australian banks tend to charge for using ATMs that are not under their name so it’s worth noting that Commonwealth and Westpac have the most ATMs.
-If you’re planning to go on to spend some time in New Zealand too, ANZ allow free withdrawals in both Australia and NZ.
+In general, Australian banks tend to charge for using ATMs that are not under their name.
+Therefore it’s worth noting that Commonwealth and Westpac have the most ATMs.
+Furthermore, if you’re planning to go on to spend some time in New Zealand too, ANZ allows free withdrawals in both Australia and NZ.

-We’re not entirely sure what the other banks procedures are but with Westpac, you can actually open the account from home from their website.
-Once you’re in Australia, all you need to do is head to a Westpac branch with a form of ID to complete the process, which makes it nice and easy.
-If you’re from London, you can actually open the account completely from the their branch in Bank.
+We’re not entirely sure what the other banks' procedures are but with Westpac, you can actually open the account from your home country from their website.
+Following this, once you’re in Australia, all you need to do is head to a Westpac branch with a form of ID to complete the process.
+If you’re from London, you can actually fully open the account from their branch in Bank.